 Salomon makes some great alpine equipment and is well known across multiple sports for making some of the highest quality technical gear on the market.

-The front of the boot features a fully wrapped rubber toe cap for maximum overall protection.
+The front of the boot features a fully wrapped toe box with a rubber toe cap for maximum overall protection.
 Definitely a serious boot meant to take on extreme conditions.
-The Saloman Quest 4D 2 GTX boots are possibly the best backpacking boots available.
+If you have wide feet, checkout the Salomon X Ultra 3 Wide Mid GTX boots.

 Leather and fabric combine to make the overall upper of this boot both breathable, flexible, and durable.
 Vasque also works directly with Vibram to integrate an exclusive sole tread compound called “XSTrek” for this boot.

-This boot is affordable and yet still features most every major specification of any great hiking boot.
+These waterproof hiking boots are affordable and yet still features most every major specification of any great hiking boot.